Audio Conferencing common questions

 Can attendees dial out to international phone numbers when they are in a Skype for Business or Microsoft Teams meeting?

 Yes, attendees can dial out internationally and invite other callers into a Skype for Business or Microsoft Teams meeting.
-See Dialing out from a meeting so other people can join it.
+See Dialing out from a Microsoft Teams meeting so other people can join it or Dialing out from a Skype for Business Online meeting so other people can join it.

 How does a Skype for Business or Microsoft Teams user schedule a meeting with Audio Conferencing meeting details?